lastdev/Addons/Overachiever/readme.txt

 ==========

 The change log lists changes of particular note to users, not every change made.

+v1.0.5
+- Updated for WoW patch 8.1.
+- "Eat Your Greens" (new): Added an option to display a reminder tooltip for eating plants in Nazmir.
+- Suggestions Tab:
+-- Added suggestions for the Battle for Stromgarde warfront.
+-- Added suggestions for the dungeons Freehold, Shrine of the Storm, Waycrest Manor, Siege of Boralus, Atal'Dazar, The MOTHERLODE!!, The Underrot, Temple of Sethraliss, and Kings' Rest.
+-- Added more suggestions for Tol Dagor (dungeon).
+- Battle for Azeroth's "Adventurer of..." achievements: Added "need to kill" reminders for the criteria that needed manual entry of mob IDs.
+- "To All the Squirrels..." achievements: Fix reminder tooltip not showing for certain critters that aren't / are no longer technically classed as critters (such as the sheep in Elwynn Forest).
+- Attempt to make the draggable achievement frame feature more compatible with other addons.
+- Recent Reminders feature:
+-- If a recently spotted objective is complete, then its tooltip text is now colored green and will have a checkmark next to it.
+-- "Azeroth at War..." achievements: Missions can now be flagged as recently spotted objectives.
+-- Fixed an issue where reminders triggered by a timer resulted in a tooltip indicating recently spotted objectives but with none listed.

+v1.0.4
+- "Azeroth at War: The Barrens", "Azeroth at War: After Lordaeron", "Azeroth at War: Kalimdor on Fire" (new): Added an option to display a reminder tooltip in the mission UI for completing missions.
+- "Three Sheets to the Wind" (new): Added an option to display a reminder tooltip for acquiring drinks.
+- Suggestions Tab:
+-- Added suggestions for Tol Dagor (dungeon) and the War Campaign Ships (Banshee's Wail and Wind's Redemption).
+-- Removed suggestions that are now Feats of Strength.
+- Fixed an issue where tooltips indicating whether an item needs to be consumed would appear even when the related option's checkbox was unchecked.
+- Fixed reminder tooltip not showing for some mobs required for Legion's "Adventurer of..." achievements.
+- Cache module: Fixed an issue that prevented the use of stored data from the opposing faction if a character of that faction hadn't been logged into since the release of a new WoW build or Overachiever version.
+(Data for the other faction should generally be considered reliable enough to use even if it will be rebuilt when you next log into a character of that faction.)

 v1.0.3
 - Trade module: "The Kul Tiran Menu" or "The Zandalari Menu" is now considered when determining if you need to cook a recipe.